Hedge (finance): Agricultural commodity price hedging

-Future contracts are another way our farmer can hedge his risk without a few of the risks that forward contracts have.
-Future contracts are similar to forward contracts except they are more standardized (i.e. each contract is the same quantity and date for everyone).
-These contracts trade on exchanges and are guaranteed through clearinghouses.
-Clearinghouses ensure that every contract is honored and they take the opposite side of every contract.
-Future contracts typically are more liquid than forward contracts and move with the market.
-Because of this, the farmer can minimize the risk he faces in the future through the selling of future contracts.
-Future contracts also differ from forward contracts in that delivery never happens.
-The exchanges and clearinghouses allow the buyer or seller to leave the contract early and cash out.
+Futures contracts are another way our farmer can hedge his risk without a few of the risks that forward contracts have.
+Futures contracts are similar to forward contracts except they are more standardized (i.e. each contract is the same quantity and date for everyone).
+These contracts trade on exchanges and are guaranteed through clearing houses.
+Clearing houses ensure that every contract is honored and they take the opposite side of every contract.
+Futures contracts typically are more liquid than forward contracts and move with the market.
+Because of this, the farmer can minimize the risk he faces in the future through the selling of futures contracts.
+Futures contracts also differ from forward contracts in that delivery never happens.
+The exchanges and clearing houses allow the buyer or seller to leave the contract early and cash out.
 So tying back into the farmer selling his wheat at a future date, he will sell short futures contracts for the amount that he predicts to harvest to protect against a price decrease.
 The current (spot) price of wheat and the price of the futures contracts for wheat converge as time gets closer to the delivery date, so in order to make money on the hedge, the farmer must close out his position earlier than then.
 On the chance that prices decrease in the future, the farmer will make a profit on his short position in the futures market which offsets any decrease in revenues from the spot market for wheat.
 On the other hand, if prices increase, the farmer will generate a loss on the futures market which is offset by an increase in revenues on the spot market for wheat.
 Instead of agreeing to sell his wheat to one person on a set date, the farmer will just buy and sell futures on an exchange and then sell his wheat wherever he wants once he harvests it.